-part_fn The file name of the TCP/IP executable file from which service information is to be obtained.

-part_ft The file type of the TCP/IP file from which service information is to be part_fm The file mode of the minidisk or directory on which the file of interest resides.
-When specified as an asterisk (), the first file present in the current search order, which matches the provided part_fn and part_fn, obtained.
-Internal service information is available for only TCP/IP is evaluated.
+- part_fn The file name of the TCP/IP executable file from which service information is to be obtained. - part_ft The file type of the TCP/IP file from which service information is to be obtained.
+The default is MODULE (since internal service information is available for only TCP/IP MODULE files. - part_fm The file mode of the minidisk or directory on which the file of interest resides.
+The default is an asterisk (), which means the first file present in the current search order that matches the provided part_fn and part_fn is to be evaluated.